Rimpa Haldar

-Rimpa Haldar (born 6 February 2005) is an Indian professional footballer from West Bengal who plays as a forward for the Indian Women's League club Sribhumi and the India women's national football team.
+Rimpa Haldar (born 6 February 2005) is an Indian professional footballer from West Bengal who plays as a forward for the Indian Women's League club East Bengal and the India women's national football team.

 Early life and career

 Haldar is from Haspukuria village, Palashipara in Nadia district.
 Her father Shrivas Haldar is a daily wage labourer.
 She did her schooling at Haspukuria Vidyalaya.
 She began with athletics and specialized in 100m and 200m sprints.
 Then she took up football on the suggestion of her coach Aveek Biswas, and joined the Sporting Union Club in her village where she learnt her basics.
 She is the only girl from the region to make it to the National team.
 In 2019, she moved to Kolkata and joined the Kolkata Police Club.

 Career

 She made her senior India debut in the SAFF Women's Championship in October 2024 at Kathmandu, Nepal.
 Earlier, she played for different clubs including East Bengal FC, Lord's FA, Kochi, Sarojini Naidu Orient Sports Club, Police Athletic Club and Nadia district sports authority team.
 She first took part in the Kanyashree Cup in Kolkata after joining Sarojini Naidu Club.
 Soon she was selected for the West Bengal Under–17 team and she captained the squad.
 She went on to play for the Under–19 team.
 She also took part in the IFA Shield competition, National Games and Khelo India games.

 She played the Kolkata women's football league and was the top scorer for two years.
 She represents Sreebhumi FC in the 2024–2025 season of the Indian Women's League.
 In 2023–2024, she played the IWL 2.
 In December 2024, she played the senior international friendlies against Maldives at the Padukone-Dravid Centre for Sports Excellence in Bengaluru.